senthilv17g/python-django-restaurant-website-project/README.md

 ---------------------
 2021 / BLM442 Special Topics II in Computer Engineering Course Project

+A restaurant website project, has an order system and admin panel connected to the database to control all the content, orders, comments, messages, users and settings.

 #### Technologies used on this website:
 - Python
 - Django